 But our final Scandi style find at the Masterpiece London exhibition 2019 is by a non-Scandi called Chun Kwan Young.
 The piece is a thing of beauty.
 It’s called Aggregation 16 – JA006 (Blue), is mixed media with Korean mulberry paper.
 Viewed from afar it looks like a delicate painting in natural colors: earth brown, cream, sand and blue with some clever shading to create dimension.

-But close up it is very different – little boxes with writing on it, tied together by fine rope.
+But close up it is very different.
+Little boxes with writing on it, tied together by fine rope.
 The effort, imagination, precision and aesthetic is something to behold.
-The “painting” itself – it is of course not a painting – fits hand in glove into the Scandinavian home – picking up the natural colors of the furniture, the blue of the sea and sky, and the sandy tones and little boxes pick up the them of rough, sandy beaches, of which there are many in the Nordic countries.
+The “painting” itself fits hand in glove into the Scandinavian home – picking up the natural colors of the furniture, the blue of the sea and sky.
+And the sandy tones and little boxes pick up the them of rough, sandy beaches, of which there are many in the Nordic countries.